 In chapter 14 of Planning the Pacific Northwest, I examined tools for shoreline development and green standards applied in communities throughout the region known as the Salish Sea, which includes Bellingham, Washington, and Vancouver, British Columbia.
-As the effects of climate change are increasingly evident, coastal communities need not only "grow green " but also must protect themselves from climate-related hazards.
+As the effects of climate change are increasingly evident, coastal communities need not only to "grow green " but also must protect themselves from climate-related hazards.

 These pressing needs spurred the development of Green Shores for Homes (GSH), a voluntary, incentive-based credit and rating system designed to help coastal homeowners protect their property and prepare for the effects of climate change using alternatives to hardened shorelines.